siderdax/23-graphql-code-first-postgres-with-sequelize/README.md

 This sample shows how to combine sequelize model with nestjs's graphql model.

-This repository is originated in https://github.com/nestjs/nest/tree/master/sample/23-graphql-code-first
+Source codes of this repository is originated in https://github.com/nestjs/nest/tree/master/sample/23-graphql-code-first

 ## License